Message Files

 • start with def or class, and are followed by a subtree that starts in the next line,

-• or represents a potentially translatable string, followed by the translation in that same line (except when using blocks).
+• or represents a potentially translatable string, followed by the translation in that same line.

 There is no indication about whether a string is an f-string or not, neither does it show what kind of quotes are used in the source, because none of this matters.